cloudgraphdev/cli/README.md

 <br/>

 3. Scan for infrastructure updates for all configured providers.
 This command will reach out and read all of the metadata on your cloud assets.
 Note that it is **completely normal** to see warnings and errors while the `cg scan` command runs, these are usually caused by permissions issues.
-That said if you find a bug please open an issue on GitHub or let us know in our slack channel.
+That said if you find a bug please open an issue on GitHub or let us know in our [Slack Channel](https://join.slack.com/t/cloudgraph-workspace/shared_invite/zt-vb8whl6u-3YH0F4mHXNyC6SOqZJvClQ).

 <p align="center">
   <a href="https://github.com/cloudgraphdev/cli/raw/master/docs/images/scan.png">